setiQuest/ML4SETI/GettingStarted.md

 # Getting Started

 The following tutorials show you how to get started: from getting the data to some example analysis.
-We intended to make access and analysis as democratic as possible: there's no platform or language requirementsa.
+We intended to make access and analysis as democratic as possible: there's no platform or language requirements.
 However, in the tutorials below, we've used Python 2.7 Jupyter notebooks running on [IBM Data Science Experience (DSX)](https://datascience.ibm.com).
 Additionally, some of the tutorials use Apache Spark and IBM Object Storage, which are automaticlaly provided by DSX.
 If you do create a DSX account, these tutorials below will work well in that environment with little configuration needed (you will need to install a few additionaly Python packages).
 But these tutorials should be instructive enough to get you started in any environment.

 ### Tutorials